dougsweetser/Q/docs/EM/EM_invariants.md

 the latter.
 The 4-derivative of a 4-potential has the electric and magnetic fields without further adjustment, a remarkable thing.
 It also has a gauge field.
 It is my hope this is a great thing for particles with mass.
-For a theory of photons which have no rest mass, that field must be set to zero.
+For a theory of photons that have no rest mass, that field must be set to zero.
 That is accomplished with the subtractions.
 The Lorentz invariant is the difference of two squares of the magnetic and electric fields.
-That is acheived by swapping the order of the derivative and potential.
+That is achieved by swapping the order of the derivative and potential.

 The other term is called Poynting's vector.
 It is the energy flux of the